 News on the AI Act: Logbook on the planned EU Regulation

-Work on the EU’s forthcoming Regulation on AI – or AI Act – is in full swing.
+Work on the EU’s forthcoming Regulation on AI – or AI Act – is almost complete.
 Once in force, the AI Act will regulate the development and use of AI across the EU.
 As an EU Regulation, it will apply directly in the Member States.
 It does not require transposing into national law.
 The draft Regulation was tabled by the EU Commission in April 2021.
 The priority is to create a European legal framework for AI.
 But not only that: the AI Act should also set a global standard for the ethical use and development of AI technology.

 Many of the prospective requirements are not expected to change significantly.
 As such, the basic regulatory framework is already foreseeable and organisations can prepare for it now.
 They can use our white paper (only avaiable in German) on the upcoming Regulation to help them do just that.